02abhijeetincedo/Agentic-AI-AWS-Hackathon-DevPost/README.md

 ```

-Step 3: Copy the Lambda code from lambda_function.py (below) and paste it into the Lambda editor.
+Step 3: Copy the Lambda code from lambda_function.py from gihub and paste it into the Lambda editor.

-Set: Timeout: 60 seconds.
+Set General Configuration: Timeout: 60 seconds.
                            Memory: 512 MB.

 Step 4: Set Up API Gateway